Gödel's ontological proof: Outline

 Hence, it must follow from Godlikeness.
 Moreover, Godlikeness is an essence of God, since it entails all positive properties, and any non-positive property is the negation of some positive property, so God cannot have any non-positive properties.
 Since necessary existence is also a positive property (axiom 5), it must be a property of every Godlike object, as every Godlike object has all the positive properties (definition 1).
 Since any Godlike object is necessarily existent, it follows that any Godlike object in one world is a Godlike object in all worlds, by the definition of necessary existence.
 Given the existence of a Godlike object in one world, proven above, we may conclude that there is a Godlike object in every possible world, as required (theorem 4).
-Besides axiom 1-5 and definition 1-3, a few other axioms from modal logic were tacitly used in the proof.
+Besides axiom 1-5 and definition 1–3, a few other axioms from modal logic were tacitly used in the proof.

 From these hypotheses, it is also possible to prove that there is only one God in each world by Leibniz's law, the identity of indiscernibles: two or more objects are identical (the same) if they have all their properties in common, and so, there would only be one object in each world that possesses property G. Gödel did not attempt to do so however, as he purposely limited his proof to the issue of existence, rather than uniqueness.

-Symbolic notation
+Argument

+The following is the original argument in symbolic notation, then an explanation of each individual symbol used, and then a translation into English of the full argument.